StevenBlack/vocab/million-dollar-words.md

 ### lucubrate
 To burn the midnight oil—to work or study late into the night.
-The home office and the personal com- puter have made lucubration far easier.
+The home office and the personal computer have made lucubration far easier.
 Pronounced LOO-KYEH-BRATE.

 ### lumpen